 On June 7, 2018, we entered into a sales agreement with H.C.
 Wainwright & Co., LLC (the "Sales Agreement") with respect to an at-the-market offering program (the "ATM Program") pursuant to which we may offer and sell, from time to time at our sole discretion, shares of our Common Stock, having an aggregate offering price of up to \$25.0 million.
 We will set the parameters for sales of the shares, including the number to be sold, the time period during which sales are requested to be made, any limitation on the number that may be sold in one trading day and any minimum price below which sales may not be made.
 On July 15, 2020, we entered into an amendment to the Sales Agreement, which modified the Sales Agreement to, among other things, amend the termination provisions of the Agreement and amend the maximum amount of shares of our Common Stock that we may offer and sell through or to H.C.
 Wainwright & Co., LLC from time to time under the ATM Program.
-On March 19, 2021, we entered into a second amendment to the Sales Agreement, which modified the Sales Agreement to, among other things, reflect our filing of a new Registration Statement on Form S-3 with the SEC on March 22, 2021 and set the maximum amount of shares of our Common Stock that we may offer and sell through or to H.C.
+On March 19, 2021, we entered into a second amendment to the Sales Agreement, which modified the Sales Agreement, subject to certain limitation Statement on Form S-3 with the SEC on March 22, 2021 and set the maximum amount of shares of our Common Stock that we may offer and sell through or to H.C.
 Wainwright at \$50 million from the date of the amendment to the Sales Agreement, subject to certain limitations set forth in the amendment.
-No shares of our Common Stock under the at-the-market offering program were issued during the three months ended June 30, 2022.
-As of June 30, 2022, approximately \$49.3 million remained available for issuance with respect to this ATM Program.
-However, following the filing of our Annual Report on Form 10-K on July 13, 2022, we are now subject to General Instruction I.B.6 of Form S-3, which limits the amounts that we may sell under our registration statement on Form S-3
+No shares of our Common Stock under the at-the-market offering program were issued during the six months ended September 30, 2022.
+Following the amounts that we may sell under our registration statement on Form S-3.

-Common Stock Offering
+Common Stock Offerings

-On June 17, 2021, we entered into an amended and restated underwriting agreement (the "Underwriting Agreement") with H.C.
-Wainwright & Co., LLC (the "Underwriter") whereby we agreed to sell to the Underwriter, and the Underwriter agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Shares") of our common stock, \$0.001 par value per share (the "Offering").
-The offering price to the public in the Offering was \$5.25 per share of Common Stock, and the Underwriter agreed to purchase the Shares from the Company pursuant to the Underwriting Agreement at a price of \$4.91 per share, representing an underwriting discount of 6.5%.
-Pursuant to the Underwriting Agreement, we also granted the Underwriter an option to purchase, for a period of 30 days from the date of the Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
-On June 21, 2021, the Underwriter exercised the option in full.
-The Offering closed on June 22, 2021, and we received net proceeds of \$10.5 million after deducting \$1.0 million underwriting discounts, commissions and offering expenses paid by the Company.
+On June 17, 2021, we entered into an amended and restated underwriting agreement (the "Wainwright Underwriting Agreement") with H.C.
+Wainwright & Co., LLC ("Wainwright") whereby we agreed to sell to Wainwright, and Wainwright agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Wainwright Shares") of our common stock, \$0.001 par value per share (the "Wainwright Offering").
+The offering price to the public in the Wainwright Offering was \$5.25 per share of Common Stock, and Wainwright agreed to purchase the Wainwright Shares from the Company pursuant to the Wainwright Underwriting Agreement at a price of \$4.91 per share, representing an underwriting discount of 6.5%.
+Pursuant to the Wainwright Underwriting Agreement, we also granted Wainwright an option to purchase, for a period of 30 days from the date of the Wainwright Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
+On June 21, 2021, Wainwright exercised the option in full.
+The Wainwright Offering closed on June 22, 2021, and we received net proceeds of \$10.5 million after deducting \$1.0 million in underwriting discounts, commissions and offering expenses paid by the Company.